KHMX

-KHMX (96.5 MHz, "Mix 96.5") is an American commercial hot adult contemporary radio station in Houston, Texas.
-It is owned by Audacy, Inc. and serves the Greater Houston metropolitan area.
-The KHMX studios are located in Houston's Greenway Plaza district, while the station transmitter is located in the Houston suburb of Missouri City.
-In addition to a standard analog transmission, KHMX broadcasts using HD Radio technology, and is available online via Audacy.
+KHMX (96.5 FM, "Mix 96.5") is a commercial radio station licensed to Houston, Texas, United States, and serving Greater Houston.
+Owned by Audacy, Inc., it features a hot adult contemporary format with studios located in Houston's Greenway Plaza district and transmitter sited in the Houston suburb of Missouri City.
+In addition to a standard analog transmission, KHMX broadcasts in HD Radio and is available online via Audacy.
 It is the flagship station for the syndicated morning show "The Dana Cortez Show".

 History

 Early years

 KXYZ-FM first signed on February 1, 1948, under the ownership of Shamrock Broadcasting.
 As typical of FM radio stations in the mid-20th century, KXYZ-FM was a simulcast of its AM parent, KXYZ.
-The station would stay on the air for five years and six months before being silent for about eight years, resuming operations on October 4, 1961, again as a simulcast of KXYZ's beautiful music format.
+On April 6, 1953, the station expanded its broadcasts to 12 hours.
+The station would stay on the air for five years and six months before being silent on September 10, 1953, resuming operations on October 4, 1961, again as a simulcast of KXYZ's beautiful music format.

 In 1968, KXYZ and KXYZ-FM were acquired by ABC; the new ownership subsequently changed KXYZ-FM's format to automated progressive rock, branded as "Love 96 1/2 FM" in September 1969.
 "Love" was formulated by ABC Radio for its FM stations around the U.S., including WABC-FM in New York City, KABC-FM in Los Angeles, WLS-FM in Chicago, KGO-FM in San Francisco, WXYZ-FM in Detroit and KQV-FM in Pittsburgh.
 At the end of 1970, all seven FM stations switched call signs to distinguish from their AM counterparts.
 KXYZ-FM became KAUM on December 13, 1970, a nod to the Hindu chant of "Om" or "Aum".
 When the national "Love" format was discontinued later in 1971, the progressive rock music continued, but with local disc jockeys, changing its moniker to "KAUM 96 1/2 FM".
 In 1979, KAUM shifted from album-oriented rock (AOR) to Top 40 hits to compete against KRBE and KILT.

 On July 24, 1980, the station flipped to KSRR.
 Branded as "Star 97", it had an adult contemporary format with a fair amount of country crossover material.
 The format did not get much traction, and after KILT-FM flipped from rock to country in February 1981, it opened up an opportunity for the station.
 On September 7, 1981, "Star 97" flipped to album rock as "97 Rock."
 It also used the slogan "Kick Ass Rock 'N' Roll!" and a logo similar to WABB in Mobile.
 The new station featured morning radio host and KEGL Dallas alum James Smith "Moby" Carney and Matthew, with Hannah Storm as sports announcer.